Chinomnso-Okechukwu/Unit-3/reviewexercisesOOP.md

     print("My dogs are not hungry")
 ```

-### 4. Next, add a walk() method to both the Pets and Dog classes so that when you call the methid on the Pets class, each dog instance assigned to the Pets class will walk.
+### 4. Next, add a walk() method to both the Pets and Dog classes so that when you call the method on the Pets class, each dog instance assigned to the Pets class will walk.
 ```.py
 ```